 Appointment of Advisors and Plan of Study

 In September, all new students are assigned a preliminary advisor who along with the Graduate Studies Committee (GSC) will help first-year students decide which courses to take during the fall term.
-Toward the end of the spring term, first-year students submit a Plan of Study listing the courses they plan to take to meet academic requirements and proposing their choice for an advisor and advisory committee (usually three faculty from the department), and proposing summer research plans.
+By the end of the spring term, first-year students submit a Plan of Study listing the courses they plan to take to meet academic requirements and proposing their choice for an advisor and advisory committee (usually three faculty from the department), and proposing summer research plans.
 The student’s principal advisor and the co-directors of the GSC will review and approve the Plan of Study.
 Members of the advisory committee are selected by the student in consultation with their advisor.
 One or more external faculty members may be on the committee.
 As students' research interests evolve, the composition of their advisory committee can be adjusted.

 All students are required to take at least eight graduate-level courses in fulfillment of the PhD degree.
 Four of these courses must be letter-graded at the 200 level in earth and planetary sciences or related courses at a suitable level in other disciplines such as applied mathematics, applied physics, astronomy, biology, chemistry, engineering sciences, mathematics, or physics.
 Two letter-graded math courses are required; please see the EPS Handbook for details.